vrjs/widget-axis/readme.md

 # vrjs/axis
 Simple utility to build a THREE.js 3D axis object.
-The module uses node's require module pattern - it should be run within something like [nw](http://nwjs.io/)
+The module uses node's require module pattern and is meant to be used within the [vrjs](http://vrjs.io) framework using [electron](http://electron.atom.io/).

 ## Usage
 The export is a constructor which accepts a reference to THREE.
 The constructor